Note: this is an early work-in-progress. And yes, we are looking for help with it. Not just criticism (though the constructive kind is good). Thanks.

 How exactly is the Byway distinctive and new?

-The Byway is a pub/sub system.
-Rather than a client-server system such as the Web’s, it uses either asynchronous communication, similar to the way email works, or synchronous communication, similar to the way texting works.
+The Byway is currently conceived as a pub-sub system.
+Rather than a client-server system such as the Web’s, the Byway will use either asynchronous communication, similar to the way email works, or synchronous communication, similar to the way texting works.

-The Byway is also peer-to-peer between its ends, which in e-commerce will be typically between buyers and sellers.
-Intermediaries facilitating addressing and messaging of the Byway itself are also independent and substitutable.
-This also means there are not only opportunities for businesses at ends and in the middle of messaging paths, but also competition.
+The Byway is also peer-to-peer between its ends, which in e-commerce will typically happen between buyers and sellers.
+Intermediaries facilitating addressing and messaging withing the Byway itself will also be independent and substitutable.
+This means there are not only opportunities for businesses at ends and in the middle of messaging paths but also competition.
 This will incentivize and drive the growth of markets, as well as energy and activity within those markets.